abbetha18/abbetha18/README.md

 - 👋 Hi, I’m Abigael Frey
 - 👀 I’m interested in Data Science and Machine Learning
-- 🌱 I’m currently learning how to use machine learning in python
+- 🌱 I’m currently learning how to use machine learning in python through Dataquest

 <!---
 abbetha18/abbetha18 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.